francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 test -f datasets/CSL-Daily/std.pt
 ```

+Reference values for every paper table are recorded in
+`docs/PAPER_RESULTS.md`.

 ## 5. Experiment 1: Masked-NAR Generation

-**Paper claim checked:** Masked-NAR replaces autoregressive token generation
+Masked-NAR replaces autoregressive token generation with iterative masked
-with iterative masked parallel decoding in the same SOKE-compatible token space.
+parallel decoding in the same SOKE-compatible token space.
+Length is estimated
-It estimates token length from text and does not use ground-truth length at test
-time.

-Main implementation:
+from text at inference, the body, left-hand and right-hand prediction heads
+are stream-specific, iterative decoding reopens low-confidence positions with
+a masked schedule, and the generated tokens are decoded by the unchanged VQ
+decoder.

 | Role | File |
 |---|---|